KpihX/goFInd/README.md

 npm start
 ```

+if you have 500 error and the backend doesn't show any erro, or you have an error that you can't explain run

+- ./gradlew clean
+- npm cache clear --forced

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by
 specifying a newer version in [package.json](package.json).
 You can also run `npm update` and `npm install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
 For example, `npm help update`.